givemepower8/givemepower8.github.io/_posts/2018-04-01-React-Components.md

   - setState()
   - forceUpdate()

+### Parent Children components

-Components can refer to other components in their output.
+Parent components can refer to children components in their output.
 In the following example, People contains a list of Person components.

 ```js
 function People(props) {